SaintRyoh/rabbithole/README.md

 ## Installation

-**Rabbithole is now available in the AUR** with `yay -S rabbithole`
+**Rabbithole is now available in the AUR** with `yay -S rabbithole`.
+No extra steps needeed, just select **Rabbithole** from your display manager/login screen.

+If you want to install Rabbithole manually, or with the automated `rabid-installer.sh`, because the AUR package isn't feasible, please follow our [Installation Guide](docs/README-Installation.md)

 ### Prerequisites

 Rabbithole is designed for use on Linux operating systems.
 To use Rabbithole, you should:

 - Have a working Linux installation.
 Rabbithole has been [tested](#looking-for-beta-testers) and is known to work on: Arch, Garuda, Ubuntu, Kali.
-- Be comfortable using the command line, as some aspects of the installation process may require it.
-- Have **git** installed to clone the Rabbithole repository.
+- Have **git** installed.
 If you don't have git installed, you can install it with your distribution's package manager.
 For example, on Ubuntu, you can install git with the following command: ```sudo apt install git```
-- For the DE-Like experience, yay or another AUR tool should be installed on Arch based distros for the easiest installation.
+- Have an AUR package helper installed, if you are on an Arch system (unless you use the rabid-installer)

+## Dependencies

 ### Core Packages Only (Advanced Users)

 These are the dependencies you need if you are going to manually install all of your systray programs and really know what you are doing when it comes to window managers.
-Only recommended for experienced users who want to build their environment themselves.
+Only recommended for experienced users who want to build their environment themselves manually.
 You will still have to go through [post installation](#post-installation) to configure Rabbithole properly.

 ```
+lxqt
 awesome
 rofi
 rofi-themes-collection-git